DFW - BCN

 DFW

-Use the airport’s app to check real-time security wait times and choose the checkpoint with the shortest line.
+Use the airport’s app to check real-time security wait times and choose the shortest line, saving time before your flight.

 Read more about DFWby Ramsey Qubein